After you create a project in Bolt, you can view, rename, duplicate, download, or delete it at any time.Documentation Index

 - Click a project name to open that project in Bolt.

-- Log in and open a project.
+- Log in to Bolt.

 - Click the project title.